Camila (footballer)

-Camila Martins Pereira (born 10 October 1994), commonly known as Camila or Camilinha, is a Brazilian professional footballer who currently plays as a midfielder or outside back for Brazilian Série A1 team Palmeiras.
+Camila Martins Pereira (born 10 October 1994), commonly known as Camila or Camilinha, is a Brazilian professional footballer who currently plays as a midfielder or outside back for Brazilian Série A1 team São Paulo.

 Club career

+Kindermann

-Camila debuted for Kindermann of Santa Catarina in 2012, then joined rivals Ferroviária for the 2015 Copa do Brasil.
+Camila debuted for Kindermann of Santa Catarina in 2013, making her league debut for the club against Foz Cataratas on 18 September 2013.
+She scored her first goal for the club against Duque de Caxias on 12 October 2014, scoring in the 45th+1st minute.

+Houston Dash

 She was signed by Houston Dash in May 2015.
+She made her league debut against Portland Thorns on 7 June 2015.
 The Dash waived her in January 2016.

+Tiradentes

+Camila made her league debut for Tiradentes against América Mineiro on 30 September 2015.
+She scored her first goal for the club against Flamengo on 7 October 2015, scoring in the 65th minute.

+Ferroviária

+Camila made her league debut for Ferroviária against Rio Preto on 22 March 2016.
+She scored her first goal for the club against São Francisco EC on 29 March 2016, scoring in the 64th minute.

+Orlando Pride

 On 19 December 2016, the Orlando Pride announced that they had signed Camila for the 2017 season.
+She made her league debut for the club against Portland Thorns on 15 April 2017.
+Camila scored her first league goal for the club against North Carolina Courage on 29 April 2017, scoring in the 27th minute.

 On 30 September 2017 Camila suffered a torn ACL and MCL sprain in her right knee during Orlando's final regular season game in North Carolina.
 As a result, she missed Orlando's playoff game the following week.

 Camila made her first appearance of the 2018 season following recovery from injury on 7 July against the Washington Spirit.

+Loan to Iranduba

 In 2018, Camila spent the NWSL offseason on loan with Iranduba in Brazil.
 She played in all 5 of the team's Copa Libertadores matches as they finished third in their inaugural season in the competition.

+Loan to Canberra United

 During the 2019–20 NWSL offseason, Camila joined the Australian W-League for the first time, signing a loan deal with Canberra United.
 She made her debut for the team in the season opener on 17 November 2019, registering an assist in a 2–0 win over Perth Glory before being named to the W-League team of the week.
 Camila played in the first 10 games of Canberra's season before suffering an MCL injury in training, ruling her out for the rest of the campaign.

+Loan to Palmeiras

 On August 12, 2020, Camila joined Série A1 team Palmeiras on loan.
-In February 2021, she joined the club permanently following the expiration of her contract with Orlando.
+She made her league debut for the club against Ponte Preta on 29 August 2020.
+Camila scored her first goal for the club against Audax on 27 September 2020, scoring in the 52nd minute.